els285/4TopsMPhys24/README.md

 We will be studying rare "multitop" processes, focusing primarily on "4tops": production of the four top quarks at the LHC.
 We will also consider how to apply techniques we develop in the 4tops channel to "3tops".

+This is intended to be a collaborative project with input from yourselves!

 # Tasks
 I will update the major tasks in the Tasks section of this git.